rrigato/tvratings/README.md

 Amazon alexa skill for analyzing television ratings

 # TODO
-- create ask skill in skills console
+- design it twice for launch_intent.py welcome message
+- PR for dev into master
+- ToonamiRatingsIntent event structure
-- externals implementation
+- externals implementation for

 # getting_started